zodiac1913/home-assistant.io/source/_integrations/gpslogger.markdown

 ## Setup on your smartphone

-Install GPSLogger for Android from [GitHub](https://github.com/mendhak/gpslogger/releases) or [F-Droid](https://apt.izzysoft.de/fdroid/index/apk/com.mendhak.gpslogger) on your device.
+Install GPSLogger for Android from the Google Play store, or if your phone doesn't support the Play Store you can download from [GitHub](https://github.com/mendhak/gpslogger/releases) or [F-Droid](https://apt.izzysoft.de/fdroid/index/apk/com.mendhak.gpslogger).

 After the launch, go to **General Options**.
 Enable **Start on bootup** and **Start on app launch**.